Jim Matheson: Early life, education and career

 Matheson was born in Salt Lake City, Utah, and obtained an A.B. from Harvard College and his M.B.A. from the UCLA Anderson School of Management.
-His father, Scott M. Matheson, served as governor of Utah from 1977 to 1985, his mother, Norma Matheson, served as First Lady of Utah and a prominent figure in the state Democratic Party, and his brother, Scott Matheson, Jr., was the 2004 Democratic nominee for Governor.
+His father, Scott M. Matheson, served as governor of Utah from 1977 to 1985, his mother, Norma Matheson, was First Lady of Utah and a prominent figure in the state Democratic Party, and his brother, Scott Matheson, Jr., was the 2004 Democratic nominee for Governor.
 Matheson is a member of the Church of Jesus Christ of Latter-day Saints.

 Prior to entering politics, Matheson worked in the energy field, working for several different companies and studying environmental policy.
 He later started his own energy consulting firm.

 His wife, Amy, is a pediatrician and they have two sons, William and Harris.

 He joined a group that was in favor of increased compensation for people who were affected by the radiation from Cold War atomic testing.
 The radioactive fallout from nuclear tests caused the cancer that killed Matheson's father.